-Someone from the government should meet your guests when they arrive in the country and show them where to wait until you arrive.
+Someone from the government should meet your guests when they arrive at a welcome point and show them where to wait until you arrive.
 They will give your guests £200 each to help pay for things at first.

 You’ll need to help your guests get from where they arrive in the UK to where they’re going to stay.

 If your guests have Ukrainian international passports, they’ll be allowed to travel for free on buses and trains for 48 hours after they arrive in the UK.
 Find out more about free travel for Ukrainian citizens on the National Rail website.

 Help us improve our website

 Take 3 minutes to tell us if you found what you needed on our website.
 Your feedback will help us give millions of people the information they need.